Rebecca Lee Crumpler: Education

 In 1860, bearing letters of recommendation from her physician-employers, Crumpler was accepted into the elite West Newton English and Classical School in Massachusetts, where she was a "special student in mathematics".
-Crumpler taught in Wilmington beginning in 1874 and in New Castle, Delaware beginning in 1876.
+Crumpler taught in Wilmington, beginning in 1874 and in New Castle, Delaware, beginning in 1876.

 A Book of Medical Discourses

 In 1883, Crumpler published A Book of Medical Discourses from the notes she kept over the course of her medical career.
 Dedicated to nurses and mothers, it focused on the medical care of women and children.
 Her main desire in presenting this book was to emphasize the "possibilities of prevention".
 Therefore, she recommended that women should study the mechanisms of human structure before becoming a nurse in order to better enable themselves to protect life.
 However, Crumpler stated that most nurses did not agree with this and tended to forget that for every ailment, there was a cause and it was within their power to remove it.
 Although her primary focus was on the health of women and children, which seemed to be influenced by homeopathy, Crumpler recommended courses of treatment without stating that the treatment was homeopathic.
 She did not mention that medicine could be harmful, but stated the conventional amount of standard medicine usage.
 Her medical book is divided into two sections: in the first part she focuses on preventing and mitigating intestinal problems that can occur around the teething period until the child is about five years of age; the second part mainly focused on the following areas: "life and growth of beings", the beginning of womanhood and the prevention and cure of most of the "distressing complaints" of both sexes.
-Although the book was focussed on medical advice, Crumpler also ties in autobiographical details that contain political, social, and moral commentary.
-Specifically in the first chapter, Crumpler gave non-medical advice concerning her thoughts on what age and how a woman should enter into marriage.
+Although the book was focused on medical advice, Crumpler also ties in autobiographical details that contain political, social, and moral commentary.
+Specifically in the first chapter, Crumpler gave non-medical advice concerning what age and how a woman should enter into marriage.
 The chapter also contained advice for both men and women on how to ensure a happy marriage.
 Crumpler describes the progression of experiences that led her to study and practice medicine in her book: